rndMemex/ComputationalClassicalMechanics/README.md

 # ComputationalClassicalMechanics
 Computational Classical Mechanics of particles and rigid bodies.
 This repository refers to the content of the book Classical Mechanics (5th edition) by Tom W.B.
 Kibble &amp; Frank H. Berkshire.
-Each folder contains my solutions to exercises from the book

 Copyright (c) rndMemex, RobotAstray